Shaken, not stirred: The best cocktail bars in Wellington

 There’s a scent of spice in the air, lush green vines grow wildly up the walls and fans spin languidly above.
 C.G.R. (coffee, gin and rum), brought to you by Jonny McKenzie of the award-winning Hawthorn Lounge, specialises in making intriguing infused gins and rum using a variety of herbs and spices – their salted caramel rum is legendary.
 Order from the menu or let the bartenders create a custom-made cocktail, just for you.

-53 Courtenay Place, Te Aro, Wellington
+120 Victoria Street, Te Aro, Wellington